 Having diabetes can lead to a whole array of foot problems, some that may require amputation if left untreated.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM, and Suneel Basra, DPM, FACFAS care about keeping your feet healthy.
+At Complete Foot & Ankle in Ridgewood and Newark, New Jersey, podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM; and Danny Gomez, DPM, FACFAS, care about keeping your feet healthy.
 If you have diabetes and need foot care, call Complete Foot & Ankle or book an appointment online today.

 Diabetes is a disease that causes blood sugar levels to rise, leading to complications that may include foot problems.
 If left untreated, some of these problems may lead to amputation.

 Over time, diabetes can cause diabetic neuropathy, or nerve damage, in your feet.
 This condition may cause a painful, tingling sensation that eventually leads to numbness.
 With diabetic neuropathy, you can’t feel heat, cold, or pain.

 Diabetic neuropathy can be dangerous if you don’t feel wounds or injuries on your feet.
 Any open sores can become infected, leading to foot ulcers.

 Low blood flow